Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

 =============================

-There is a dedicated option ``--low-memory`` which influences decisions of Nuitka, such that it avoids high usage of memory during compilation at the cost of increased compile time.
+There is a dedicated option ``--low-memory`` which influences decisions of **Nuitka**, such that it avoids high usage of memory during compilation at the cost of increased compile time.

 Avoid 32-bit C compiler/assembler memory limits
 ===============================================